Bond market watching for ongoing Fed reassurance on purchases

 By Karen Brettell

-Speculation also grew that the Fed would be quicker to pull back its support of the U.S. economy, possibly even tapering bond purchases this year.
+Speculation also grew that the U.S. central bank would be quicker to pull back its support for the economy, possibly even tapering bond purchases this year.

 If investors begin pricing for less Fed support before the economy shows improvement and the Fed indicates it is ready, yield increases could dent any recovery and hurt riskier assets, including stocks.